henrikx2/FYS3150/Project3/Report/report.md

 ### 2.2.2 Improved Monte Carlo Integration (MCIS)

-The improved Monte Carlo method introduces one new aspects to improve the results, namely; the *importance sampling*.
+The improved Monte Carlo method introduces a new aspect to improve the results, namely; the *importance sampling*.
 In general, when doing importance sampling, one uses a PDF that has similarities with the integrand itself so that parts (or the whole) of this expression can be absorbed in the weights function.
 In this case (when transforming to spherical coordinates) the integrals with $r$-dependance would satisfy the exponential distribution given by

 $$
 p(y)=e^{-y}